- Apply nowThe program starts once a year

-Thinking about enrolling in Molecular Life Sciences at HAN?
+Thinking about enrolling in Circular Economy at HAN?
 Want to know if you meet the requirements?
 Find out the costs and possible scholarships?
 Get all the answers on this page.

-Want to enroll in Molecular Life Sciences at HAN?
+Want to enroll in Circular Economy at HAN?
 There are 2 main admission requirements.
 These are your prior education and English fluency.
 We also look at your professional suitability.

 Certificate and transcript